katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_2_0.md

 **ANSWER**

 **checklist 1NF**
-✅ row order doesn't matter
+✅ row order doesn't matter<br>
-✅ Primary Key (PK) exists in each table
+✅ Primary Key (PK) exists in each table<br>
 NOTE: We assume a composite key (order_id, product_id).
-However, this prevents the same customer from adding the same product to an order with a different quantity.
+However, this prevents the same customer from adding the same product to an order with a different quantity.<br>
-✅ No repeting groups
+✅ No repeting groups  <br>
-✅ Unifor column data (atomic values, one data type per attribute)
+✅ Unifor column data (atomic values, one data type per attribute)<br>

 The table satisfies 1NF: all attributes are atomic and uniquely identified by the PK.

 **checklist 2NF**
-✅ 1NF is satisfied
+✅ 1NF is satisfied<br>
-🔴 Non prime attributes must be functionally dependent on entire PK,not just part of it:
+🔴 Non prime attributes must be functionally dependent on entire PK,not just part of it:<br>

 - Problem: customer_name and customer_address depend only on customer_id,
   not on the full composite key (order_id, product_id).